Advanced Options Calculator

 How it’s calculated

-Market's Expected Move
+Market's Implied Earnings Move Calculator

 Sell vs. Exercise